Best Selling Books by Martin Gardner

 Undiluted Hocus-Pocus

-The autobiography of the beloved writer who inspired a generation to study math and science Martin Gardner wrote the Mathematical Games column for Scientific American for twenty-five years and published more than seventy books on topics as diverse as magic, religion, and Alice in Wonderland.
+"Zealously debunking science fads and declaring his bafflement at the human brain, maths writer Martin Gardner was on fine form in this posthumous memoir." — Nature Martin Gardner wrote the Mathematical Games column for Scientific American for twenty-five years and published more than seventy books on topics as diverse as magic, religion, and Alice in Wonderland.
 Gardner''s illuminating autobiography is a candid self-portrait by the man evolutionary theorist Stephen Jay Gould called our "single brightest beacon" for the defense of rationality and good science against mysticism and anti-intellectualism.
 Gardner takes readers from his childhood in Oklahoma to his varied and wide-ranging professional pursuits.
 He shares colorful anecdotes about the many fascinating people he met and mentored, and voices strong opinions on the subjects that matter to him most, from his love of mathematics to his uncompromising stance against pseudoscience.
 For Gardner, our mathematically structured universe is undiluted hocus-pocus—a marvelous enigma, in other words.
-Undiluted Hocus-Pocus offers a rare, intimate look at Gardner’s life and work, and the experiences that shaped both.
+Undiluted Hocus-Pocus offers a rare, intimate look at Gardner''s life and work, and the experiences that shaped both.
+"His radiant self lives on in his massive and luminous literary output and shines at its sweetest, wittiest and most personal in Undiluted Hocus-Pocus ." — The New York Times Book Review "Here my guru and sage brought together, over the course of two hundred pages, the full range of his interests—math, magic, philosophy, stories, poetry, science, religion, politics—and combined these disparate topics with an account of his private life and intellectual development.
+I enjoyed every page of this book." —Ted Gioia, Millions

 release date: Oct 06, 2020

 Martin Gardner''s Mathematical Games columns in Scientific American inspired and entertained several generations of mathematicians and scientists.
 Gardner in his crystal-clear prose illuminated corners of mathematics, especially recreational mathematics, that most people had no idea existed.
 His playful spirit and inquisitive nature invite the reader into an exploration of beautiful mathematical ideas along with him.
 These columns were both a revelation and a gift when he wrote them; no one--before Gardner--had written about mathematics like this.
 They continue to be a marvel.
-This volume, first published in 1969, contains columns published in the magazine from 1961-1963.
-This is the 1991 edition and it contains an afterword and extended bibliography added by Gardner at that time.
+This volume, first published in 1977, contains columns published in the magazine from 1965-1968.
+This 1990 MAA edition contains a foreword by Persi Diaconis and Ron Graham and a postscript and extended bibliography added by Gardner for this edition.

 Martin Gardner's Science Magic